Skip to main content

 Choripán

-A chorizo sausage served in a crusty bread roll, a popular street food item.
+A chorizo sausage in a crusty bread roll, sold at street carts everywhere.

 Allergens: